Half Stack vs. Full Stack vs. Combo: Which Guitar Amp in a Band?

 It seems like a silly question, but when it comes down to it that’s really what you are trying to answer here.
 There are two main things your guitar amp needs to be able to do to satisfy your needs.

 First, and most obviously, it has to be able to amplify the sound of your guitar.
-For guitarists who only play in their bedrooms a little 15-watt practice amp gets the job done well enough, but if you play in a band you have some other things to consider.
+For guitarists who only play in their bedrooms a little 15-watt practice amp gets the job done well enough, but if you play in a band you have some other things to think about.

 The second job of your amp is to shape your sound.
 The makeup of the amp itself plays a key role in this of course.
 Some players prefer tube amps, and some solid-state.
 Some like digital modeling amps that get them a wide array of sounds in one package.